shravyasrivas/Experiment-6/README.md

 Step 2: Accept date from the user in dd/mm/yyyy format.

-Step 3: Separate day, month, and year using split
+Step 3: Separate day, month, and year using split() function.

 Step 4: Determine the number of days in the given month.